“Rebuild My Church” Capital Campaign

 - More efficient use of Caretaker and volunteer time = greater mission impact

-- All of which ultimately strengthens mission of transforming lives
+- All of which ultimately strengthen mission of transforming lives

 The Master Facilities Plan includes:

-- In winter 2019, the outright purchase of our property
+- In summer 2019, the outright purchase of our property–COMPLETE!

-- In spring 2019, installation of enough solar-electric panels* to provide 100% of our electricity from the sun, with battery back-up of fridges and freezers
+- In summer 2020s, installation of enough solar-electric panels* to provide 100% of our electricity from the sun, with battery back-up of fridges and freezers–COMPLETE!

-- Also in summer 2019, installation of enough solar hot water heaters* to provide 100% of our hot water demand
+- In summer 2020, installation of enough solar hot water heaters* to provide 100% of our hot water demand–COMPLETE!

-- In fall 2019, installation of an 18,000-gallon rainwater containment* to collect rainwater for use in irrigation, laundry, and toilets
+- In 2023, installation of an 32,000-gallon rainwater containment to collect rainwater for use in irrigation, laundry, and toilets

 *Denotes projects in partnership with the Wheaton (IL) Franciscan Sisters

 San Damiano will be a learning center for the gardens and animal care, which are the essential aspects of teaching sustainable practices on the Farm.
 (See San Damiano construction updates here)